mapbox/cross-street-indexer/README.md

   - `ST 130` => `st 130`
   - `CA 130` => `ca 130`
 - [ ] ??
 Consider using `!` instead of `+` as separator (less common to have a `!` in a name)
 - [ ] ??
-Consider using abreviation suffixes:
+Consider using abbreviation suffixes:
   - Index cache file size reduced
   - Easier to normalize road names
   - Lowercross-street hashes combinations